What matters operationally

 Apply neighbourhood context

-Neighbour conditions vary—permit controls, retail peaks, and street width differ between local areas.
-Use these links to adjust timing and access for your addresses.
+Neighbour conditions vary—permit controls, retail peaks, street width and property access all change the best route plan.
+Use these links to adjust timing and legal stopping for your addresses.